Is there a separate admissions process for students with disabilities?

 No, only in the classes in which you would like to use your accommodations.

-Who on campus will know that I have a disability if I choose to use the services of the Office of Accessibility?
+Who on campus will know that I have a disability if I choose to use the services offered with Disability Services?

-The staff of the Office of Accessibility, The Committee for Academic Accommodation of Disabilities, and anyone you choose to tell.
-All information that you provide to the Office of Accessibility is considered confidential and kept in a secure location.
+The Disability Services staff, The Committee for Academic Accommodation of Disabilities, and anyone you choose to tell.
+All information that you provide to Disability Services is considered confidential and kept in a secure location.

 Does St. Thomas Aquinas College have a specialized program for students with disabilities?